A DAY TO THINK (MORE) ABOUT WATER

 In 1992, the United Nations General Assembly approved the creation of an international day dedicated to water: our survival depends on this resource, but unfortunately not everyone has adequate access to it.

-Since then, the aim has been to make every 22nd March be a platform for reminding people that water is an indispensable resource for life.
+Since then, the aim has been to make every 22nd March a platform for reminding people that water is an indispensable resource for life.
 However, in practice, problems such as environmental

 degradation, climate change, population growth, conflicts, migratory flows and forced displacements mean that even today more than 2 billion people live in homes with no drinking water supply, forcing them to queue for hours or go to distant wells to get a few litres.

 On the occasion of this commemoration, and within the framework of this year’s theme, Canal de

 Isabel II is organising the First Water Voices Meeting with the title “Water for all: Leave No One

 Behind,” an event for debate and reflection about two main themes: environmental migrations and the challenge of ensuring supplies for populations.
 This first edition, with the collaboration of the Canal Foundation, which also hosts the event, will also be attended by members of Young Water Professionals, from Canal itself, and Gonzalo Fanjul, from the porCausa Foundation for Research, Journalism and Migration.
 It will take place on Friday 22nd at 10:15 am, and entry is free and subject to capacity.

 The Canal Foundation also aims to act as a platform and draw attention to the importance of drinking water with a brief appaearance at its headquarters by the urban artist Leon Keer.
 The piece, based on humour about water and a clear allusion to the slogan of WWD 2019, refers to the different audiences that benefit from the Foundation’s activities.